History of Oman: 1970s

 In the 1970 Omani coup d'état, Qaboos bin Said al Said ousted his father, Sa'id bin Taimur, who later died in exile in London.
 Al Said ruled as sultan until his death.
 The new sultan confronted insurgency in a country plagued by endemic disease, illiteracy, and poverty.
 One of the new sultan's first measures was to abolish many of his father's harsh restrictions, which had caused thousands of Omanis to leave the country, and to offer amnesty to opponents of the previous régime, many of whom returned to Oman.
 1970 also brought the abolition of slavery.

 Sultan Qaboos also established a modern governmental structure and launched a major development programme to upgrade educational and health facilities, build modern infrastructure and develop the country's natural resources.

 In an effort to curb the Dhofar insurgency, Sultan Qaboos expanded and re-equipped the armed forces and granted amnesty to all surrendering rebels while vigorously prosecuting the war in Dhofar.
 He obtained direct military support from the UK, imperial Iran, and Jordan.
 By early 1975, the guerrillas were confined to a 50 km2 area near the Yemeni border and shortly thereafter were defeated.
 As the war drew to a close, civil action programs were given priority throughout Dhofar and helped win the allegiance of the people.
 The PFLO threat diminished further with the establishment of diplomatic relations in October 1983 between South Yemen and Oman, and South Yemen subsequently lessened propaganda and subversive activities against Oman.
 In late 1987 Oman opened an embassy in Aden, South Yemen, and appointed its first resident ambassador to the country.

 Throughout his reign, Sultan Qaboos balanced tribal, regional, and ethnic interests in composing the national administration.
 The Council of Ministers, which functions as a cabinet, consisted of 26 ministers, all of whom were directly appointed by Qaboos.
-The Majlis Al-Shura (Consultative Council) has the mandate of reviewing legislation pertaining to economic development and social services prior to its becoming law.
+The Majlis Al-Shura (Consultative Assembly) has the mandate of reviewing legislation pertaining to economic development and social services prior to its becoming law.
 The Majlis Al-Shura may request ministers to appear before it.

 1990s

-In November 1996, Sultan Qaboos presented his people with the "Basic Statutes of the State", Oman's first written "constitution".
+In November 1996, Sultan Qaboos presented his people with the Basic Statute of Oman, Oman's first written constitution.
 It guarantees various rights within the framework of Qur'anic and customary law.
 It partially resuscitated long dormant conflict-of-interest measures by banning cabinet ministers from being officers of public shareholding firms.
 Perhaps most importantly, the Basic Statutes provide rules for setting Sultan Qaboos' succession.

 Oman occupies a strategic location on the Strait of Hormuz at the entrance to the Persian Gulf, 35 mi directly opposite Iran.
 Oman has concerns with regional stability and security, given tensions in the region, the proximity of Iran and Iraq, and the potential threat of political Islam.
 Oman maintained its diplomatic relations with Iraq throughout the Gulf War while supporting the United Nations allies by sending a contingent of troops to join coalition forces and by opening up to pre-positioning of weapons and supplies.